Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Limit behavior when : Proof of maintheoreminfinity,infity limit,infinityrate

 We will show that $v_p$ is indeed an approximate corrector that characterizes the limit of the generalized principal eigenvalues.
-In detail, for any $x_0 \in \RR^n$, assume $\phi \in C^2(\RR^n)$ touches $v_p$ from below at $x = x_0$.
-To find out the equation that $v_p$ solves, here we need to consider the solution of the following macroscopic problem
+Specifically, for any $x_0 \in \RR^n$, assume $\phi \in C^2(\RR^n)$ touches $v_p$ from below at $x = x_0$.
+To identify the equation that $v_p$ solves, consider the solution of the following problem

-where $\overline{H}(q,x_0)$ is the effective Hamiltonian and $\psi = \psi(y)$ is sublinear at infinity.
-However, as we have described before, there is no such solution in general and thus we let $\psi = \psi(y)$ a $\delta-$approximate corrector of the equation, that is,
+where $\overline{H}(x_0,q)$ is the effective Hamiltonian and $\psi = \psi(y)$ is sublinear at infinity.
+However, as we have described before, there is no such solution in general and thus we let $\psi = \psi(y)$ be a $\delta$-approximate corrector of the equation, that is,

 Moreover, $\|\psi\|_{W^{2,\infty}(\RR^n)} \leq C$ for some $C > 0$.
 Now let $q = D\phi(x_0) - p$ and

 Since $v_p^L, \phi^L$ converges to $v,\phi$ locally uniformly respectively, there exists $\{x_L\}_{L > 0}$ such that $v_p^L - \phi^L$ attains its minimum at $x_L$ and $x_L \to x_0$ as $L \to \infty$ \cite{tran2021hamilton}.
 Thus